Chiropractic Health & Wellness in San Diego

 Those who suffer work related injuries should report them as soon as possible to their employer using the proper forms.
 Work related injuries should also be investigated by a physician, as medical evidence for claims of work related injuries is generally required in the form of a physician's statement.

-The vast majority of work related injuries that Chiropractic can be effective in treating brake down into 3 catagories:
+The vast majority of work related injuries that I see in my San Diego Chiropractic practice can be effective in treating brake down into 3 catagories:

 Safe Lifting Makes Sense